Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 -   Active learning, a set of machine learning algorithms that query the user or some other information source to get labels for data points that are most beneficial for the machine learning models.
 This is in contrast to the standard machine learning process where we often select data points to label/tag randomly.
 Active Learning approaches to selecting data points to label have been shown to reduce the effort needed to train machine learning models.

 -   Reinforcement learning: The “supervised“ machine learning methods we’ve covered in this chapter are “one-shot” and take data points and labels as inputs.
 Reinforcement Learning is a different machine learning paradigm where the machine learning program takes a series of actions/decisions, and gets delayed feedback (reward or penalty) when performing a task.
 The goal of reinforcement learning is to determine the next best action to take in order to maximize long term performance.
-This has been applied to scenarios such as playing games (checkers, chess, backgammon, etc.) and in robotics (cite:)
+This has been applied to scenarios such as playing games (checkers, chess, backgammon, etc.) and in robotics [@Sutton2018].

 Summary